mikehlee21/geoLocation_firebase/README.md

-# This is a legacy Firebase example (for SDK 2.x.x).
-You probably want to use one of the up-to-date examples at https://firebase.google.com/docs/samples

----

-Firebase iOS Location Demo
+# Firebase iOS Location Demo
 =============
 This is an example iOS app that will show you how to integrate the Firebase iOS SDK, Google Maps iOS SDK, and the Facebook iOS SDK.